 Guidance: Regular equipment calibration helps ensure proper fertilizer placement.
-Calibration methods vary based on the type of fertilizer and fertilizer application equipment.
+Calibration methods vary based on the type of fertilizer and fertilizer application equipment used.
 For granular materials, it may be necessary to recalibrate equipment whenever using a new material that has different particle density, size, or flow characteristics.
-Calibrate equipment according to the manufacturer's recommendations and whenever wear or damage is suspected to have altered the delivery rate and pattern.
+Calibrate equipment according to the manufacturer's recommendations and whenever wear or damage is suspected to have altered the delivery rate or pattern.
 When using a spreading service, ensure that the service provider has calibrated the equipment for your site specifications.

-Right Place

-1.4.2.Prevent application of fertilizer or other nutrient sources directly or in proximity to

-surface waters and sinkholes.
+Right Place Prevent application of fertilizer or other nutrient sources directly to surface waters 1.4.2. and sinkholes.

 Guidance: Target nutrient applications in or very near the root zone to maximize plant uptake and limit potential losses from the field.
-Producers must avoid the application of nutrient sources in and around sensitive water resources.
+Producers must not apply nutrient sources directly to surface water resources and must observe the applicable setbacks established in this manual.
 Consult with your FDACS representative to identify those water resources and associated areas where the application should not occur.